Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

-\paragraph{Sublinear complexity on the number of goods.} Another challenge in many traditional fair division models is that the number of goods $m$ may be very large (e.g., cloud computational resources, housing resources, public transportation resources, etc).
-Hence, direct revelations of the values of all the $m$ items may be infeasible.
+\paragraph{Sublinear complexity in goods.} A challenge in many fair division models is that the number of goods $m$ can be extremely large (e.g., computational resources, housing resources, transportation resources, etc).
 Our comparison-based query model offers a solution for handling such cases.
-In addition, we seek algorithms that use a sublinear (in number of items) number of queries.
-We note that direct adaptations of existing algorithms~\citep{lipton2004approximately,Oh_2021} make use of a number of queries that is linear in $m$ to compute an EF1 allocation.
+We aim to design algorithms requiring a number of queries that is sublinear in the number of items $m$.
+Note that direct adaptations of existing algorithms~\citep{lipton2004approximately,Oh_2021,LiMSS24} require the query numbers that are linear in $m$ to compute an EF1 allocation.